The Great(est) Pumpkin Pie Recipe

 - Blind-bake or don’t bother: Ten minutes with pie weights.
 The crust stays crisp under all that filling instead of turning into mush.

-How to make For Real Pumpkin Pie
+How to Make The Great(est) Pumpkin Pie Recipe

 Step 1: Blind-Bake the Crust